dbcli/pgcli/docs/pages/full_screen_apps.rst

 Before going through this page, it could be helpful to go through :ref:`asking for input <asking_for_input>` (prompts) first.
-Many things that apply to an input prompt also apply to full screen applications.
+Many things that apply to an input prompt, like styling, key bindings and so on, also apply to full screen applications.

 .. note::